-The following table demonstrates the sensitivity to a reasonably possible change in the US Dollars / Kuwaiti Dinar exchange rate, with all other variables held constant, of the Group's profit before taxation and Directors' remuneration (due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives) and the Group's equity (due to changes in the fair value of interest bearing loans designated as hedging instruments for net investments in foreign operations).
+The following table demonstrates the sensitivity to a reasonably possible change in the US Dollars / Kuwaiti Dinar exchange rate, with all other variables held constant, of the Group's profit before taxation and Directors' remuneration (due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives) and the Group's equity (due to changes in the fair value of interest bearing loans designated as hedging instruments for net investments in foreign operations and financial assets at fair value through other comprehensive income).
 The Group's exposure to foreign currency for all other currencies is not material.

 Change in currency rate by 1 %

-Effect on other con prehensive income Effect on consolidated l statement of income
+Effect on other con Effect on other comprehensive income Effect on consolidated statement of income

-2020 2019 2020 2019
+2021 2020 2021 2020

 KD 000's KD 000's KD 000's KD 000's

-US Dollars + 1,980 + 1,535 + 3 + 3
++1,338 +1,980 +6 +3